Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Experiments

 \subsubsection{Dynamic link prediction}

-We conduct experiments on six temporal datasets, i.e. USLegis, ComplexDynamics, SocialEvo, Mooc, UNVote, LastFM for dynamic link prediction.
-The task is to determine, given nodes $v_i$ and $v_j$ at time $t$, whether they will interact with each other?
-Within this task, we design two additional subtasks, the inductive and the transductive subtasks.
-The transductive task indicates that the nodes appearing in the test set were seen by the model during training, while they were not seen in the inductive task.
+We perform the dynamic link prediction task on six dynamic datasets (USLegis, ComplexDynamics, SocialEvo, Mooc, UNVote, LastFM).
+The task is to determine whether given nodes $v_i$ and $v_j$ will interact with each other at time $t$?
+In this task, we design two additional subtasks: an inductive subtask and a transductive subtask.
+The transductive subtask means that the nodes present in the test set were seen by the model during training, but were not seen in the inductive subtask.